radcarpet/preempt-experiments/README.md

 Code submission for USENIX-Security

 ## Setup
-Install libraries in a conda environment with `packagelist.txt`.
+Install libraries in a Python 3.11.4 virtual environment with `requirements.txt`.

 ## Running Experiments
 ### Translation and NER

-All relevant translation experiment code and details can be found under `translation_task`.
+All relevant translation experiment code, results and details can be found under `translation_task`.

 Using the [Universal-NER](https://github.com/universal-ner/universal-ner) models requires its own setup.
 Please follow instructions in the `universal-ner` folder.

-### Medical QA
+### Long-Context Q/A

-The code used for the medical QA experiments is available under `notebooks/medical_qa.ipynb`.
-- The data used for medical QA experiments is available under `datasets/medical-qa`.
-New data can be generated using the notebook.
+All relevant long-context Q/A experiment code, results and details can be found under `long_context_task`.

-### Financial QA
+### Multi-turn Financial Q/A

-The code used for Financial QA experiments is available under `notebooks/financial_qa.ipynb`.

 ### RAG
 Spin up local LLM using: